Take Action: How Active Are You?

 The tips in this section are for adults.
-Check out these resources for getting your kids more active:
+Use these tips to help your kids get more active.

 I’m just getting started.

 Start out slowly and add new physical activities little by little.
 After a few weeks or months, do them longer and more often.
-If you aren’t sure where to start, check out these examples of physical activity schedules.
+If you aren’t sure where to start, check out these examples of physical activity plans [PDF - 78 K].

 For help getting motivated, sign up for the Presidential Active Lifestyle Award (PALA+) challenge.